Formal Analysis and Supply Chain Security for Agentic AI Skills: Background

 Five incidents and studies define the attack landscape as of February~2026.
 Early work on LLM platform plugin security~\cite{llmplatformsecurity2023} identified many of the attack vectors that have since materialized at scale, and recent systematic analyses of the Model Context Protocol~\cite{mcpsecurity2025} confirm that these vulnerabilities persist in modern agent architectures:

-\paragraph{CVE-2026-25253 (January~27, 2026).} The first CVE assigned to an agentic AI system.
-Ethiack demonstrated remote code execution in the OpenClaw skill runtime through a crafted skill package.
-The proof-of-concept repository received 75~stars within days~\cite{cve-2026-25253}.
+\paragraph{CVE-2026-25253 (fixed in 2026.1.29, January~30, 2026).} Among the first CVEs assigned to an agentic AI system.
+OpenClaw's control interface accepted a \texttt{gatewayUrl} from a query string and opened a WebSocket connection to it without confirmation, transmitting the stored authentication token.
+An attacker who induced a single click recovered that token and reached remote code execution through the victim's own gateway, including on loopback-bound instances, since the browser initiated the outbound connection.
+CVSS~3.1 8.8, CWE-669; credited to \emph{depthfirst}~\cite{cve-2026-25253}.

+This vulnerability is not itself a supply chain attack: it is an origin-validation failure in the runtime's control plane.
+We cite it because it establishes that the capabilities a skill runtime holds---an authenticated gateway able to change tool policy and execute commands---are worth attacking, which is the precondition for the supply chain attacks that followed.

 \paragraph{ClawHavoc Campaign (Late January--Early February~2026).} A coordinated supply chain attack documented in the ``SoK: Agentic Skills in the Wild'' systematization~\cite{clawhavoc2026}.
-Attackers published over 1{,}200~malicious skills to the OpenClaw marketplace, deploying the AMOS credential stealer.
+Attackers published hundreds of malicious skills to the OpenClaw marketplace, deploying the AMOS credential stealer.
 The paper identifies seven distinct skill design patterns exploited by the campaign and categorizes the full attack lifecycle.

-\paragraph{MalTool (February~12, 2026).} Researchers from Dawn Song's group catalogued 6{,}487~malicious tools targeting LLM-based agents~\cite{maltool2026}.
+\paragraph{MalTool (February~12, 2026).} \citet{maltool2026} used a coding LLM to synthesise 1{,}300 standalone malicious tools and 5{,}727 real-world tools with embedded malicious behaviours targeting LLM-based agents.
 Their benchmark demonstrated that VirusTotal---the de facto standard for malware detection---fails to identify the majority of agent-targeted malware, underscoring the inadequacy of signature-based approaches for this domain.
 Complementary MCP-specific attack research---MCP-ITP~\cite{mcpitp2026} (automated implicit tool poisoning) and MCPTox~\cite{mcptox2025} (benchmarking tool poisoning on real-world MCP servers)---demonstrates that protocol-level vulnerabilities compound the skill-level threat.

 \paragraph{Agent Skills in the Wild (January~2026).} A large-scale empirical study scanned 42{,}447~agent skills across multiple registries~\cite{agentskillswild2026}.
 Key findings: 26.1\%~of skills exhibit at least one security vulnerability, 14~distinct vulnerability patterns were identified, and their SkillScan tool achieves 86.7\%~precision---leaving a 13.3\%~gap that formal methods can address.